Skip to main content

 Model this pipe inside a full network - branches, pumps and real fittings - in the Studio.

-Work out the pressure drop and head loss for a liquid flowing in a circular pipe, or turn the question around and find the flow that a given available head will drive.
-The calculator uses the Darcy-Weisbach equation with the Colebrook-White friction factor, the same physically based method used inside Fluid Network Studio, so it is valid across the laminar, transitional and fully turbulent ranges rather than being tied to one fluid or one roughness.
+This free pipe pressure drop calculator works out the head loss and pressure drop of a liquid flowing in a circular pipe using the Darcy-Weisbach equation, or turns the question around and finds the flow that a given available head will drive.
+It has built-in fluid presets, a standard pipe-size picker (Sch 10, 40, 80 and 160, ASME B36.10M), a pipe-material roughness dropdown, and a metric or imperial toggle.
+It uses the same physically based method as Fluid Network Studio, so it is valid across the laminar, transitional and fully turbulent ranges rather than being tied to one fluid or one roughness.

 Method